-- 1. Parking area to De Tronk via jeep track (14km, 31/2 hrs) tolbos, erica and exceptionally large waboom trees. - 2.
-Parking area to De Tronk via river (13km, 3 hrs) - 3.
-Parking area to Protea Pool (1,5km, 40 min) between December and February. - Parking area to Groot Kliphuis via river (9,5km) 4. distance before swinging away in an easterly direction.
-The route winds through exceptional rock formations and passes a wonderful swimming Water is plentiful but in winter the streams can be difficult to cross. - 5.
-De Tronk to Die Hel (5km, 11⁄2 hrs) From De Tronk the path leads south under oak trees and over a small footbridge towards Die Hel.
+4 Parking area to Groot Kliphuis via river (16km, 4 hrs)

+This easy route starts at the parking area, follows the Kliphuis River for a short distance before swinging away in an easterly direction.
+The route winds through exceptional rock formations and passes a wonderful swimming pool as it enters the koppies.
+Many ericas and disas grow along this route.
+Water is plentiful but in winter the streams can be difficult to cross.

+5 De Tronk to Die Hel (5km, $1\frac{1}{2}$ hrs)

+From De Tronk the path leads south under oak trees and over a small footbridge towards Die Hel.
 The route is easy until just above the gorge and swimming pool.
 The descent into the gorge is very steep, difficult and dangerous.
 There is an overhang with rock art on the left of the footpath as it begins to drop very steeply.
 The pool is very deep and one of the largest in the Western Cape.